shobrook/shobrook/README.md

 ### Jonathan Shobrook

-I’m a software engineer at Wayfair.
+I’m a software engineer at Wayfair and an open-source developer.
 Before this, I studied mathematics at UIUC and was a research programmer at the Beckman Institute for Advanced Science and Technology.
 I also interned at ROSS Intelligence and the National Center for Supercomputing Applications.

 Outside of programming, I like to climb mountains (and snowboard on them), practice jiu-jitsu, and play chess.